7 Signs You Should Consider Becoming a Physical Therapist Assistant

 You know you could be getting more out of your career, but you’re overwhelmed by all the options and aren’t sure where to start.
 You want to make sure you choose a job that allows you to put your natural talents to work in a rewarding environment.
 If you had to write a list of things you’re good at, listening to friends and being there for your kids would be at the top of the list.
 But do those skills really translate into a viable career?

 Yes, they do!
 Your caring demeanor and natural empathy may make you a prime candidate for a career as a physical therapist assistant (PTA).
-Not only will this career allow your best characteristics to shine, but it also offers a healthy median annual salary— $58,040 in 2018—and potentially solid job prospects with employment of PTAs projected to grow 27 percent through 2028 according to the Bureau of Labor Statistics.*
+Not only will this career allow your best characteristics to shine, but it also offers a potentially solid job prospect with employment of PTAs projected to grow 27 percent through 2028 according to the Bureau of Labor Statistics (BLS).*

 So is becoming a physical therapist assistant right for you?
 See if you have what it takes—if you recognize yourself in the characteristics below, you may have found your dream career!